almet/markdown-doc/articles/dependency-injection.md

 ![Builders](articles/dependency-injection/builders.png)

-To avoid this anonying behavior, an interesting way to proceed is to provide and use builders.
+To avoid this anoying behavior, an interesting way to proceed is to provide and use builders.
 Builders are objects that can read specific Schemas formats to build the Schema representation (with objects) wich is understandable for us (and for the builder).

 The first type of builder coming to my mind, is the XML builder.
-It can read XML Schemas, and provide the good type of Schema.
-XML builder comes with a XSD definition file.
+It is able to read schemas defined in an XML based syntax, and provide the good type of Schema.
+Our XML builder comes with a XSD definition file.

 Some Java dependency injection container
 ([Google Juice](http://code.google.com/p/google-guice/) and